TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.3-esxi-host/_index.md

 vRealize Operations provide the `Storage Adapter|Outstanding Requests` metric, which is required to track if the adapter is struggling to meet demands.

-Let’s expand the **Paths** tab.
+Let's expand the **Paths** tab.
 We can see the LUN ID here.
 This is important.
 The fact that the hypervisor can see the device is important.
 That means the VMkernel can report if there is an issue, be it performance or availability.
 This is different if the disk is directly passed through to the VM.
 The hypervisor loses visibility.

 ![LUN ID](2.4.3-fig-8.png)